By Jeremiah “Scratch” Stone

 First off, check your helmet.
 Give it a good inspection for any cracks, dents, gouges, or signs of wear.
 How old is it?
 If it is more than three years, it may be time to replace it according to most manufacturers.
 If you’ve taken a hard hit to the helmet, even if it doesn’t display any visible cracks, it’s time for a new one.
 If you’re starting to gravitate towards riding jumps and technical gnar or if you just want a little more facial protection, you may want to take a closer look at some of the amazing full face helmets available now.
 You’d be amazed at how comfortable a full face can be these days!

 Next up, let’s talk armor (padded protection).
 I’m a big believer in knee pads, and I know several people that swear by elbow pads as well.
-Think about your riding and in case it’s been a few years since you’ve considered padding, know that most of the pads available now are far from bulky or clumsy.
-They offer a ton of protection without much consequence!
-Do some shopping and try different brands on, keeping in mind that you want comfy ones that you’ll actually wear every ride.
-I prefer owning two sets: one for comfortable trail riding (something thinner and lighter that will help to prevent abrasions or scratches), and a hard shell with some quality ticker padding for when it’s time to get rowdy.
-The hard shell pads are especially nice in rocky terrain where they are more likely to slide over rocks instead of snagging and being pulled down to your ankles.
-Keep an eye out for hard shells with the D30 technology, which is a type of padding that is comfortable and flexible to the touch, but gets rock hard on impact.
-Wicked cool stuff and a personal favorite.
+Think about your own riding, are you the King/Queen of flow trails or a seeker of rocky, technical gnar?
+In case it’s been a few years since you’ve considered padding, know that most of the pads available now are far from bulky or clumsy.
+They offer a ton of protection without much downside.
+Keep in mind that the best knee pads are the comfy one that you’ll actually wear!
+I prefer owning two sets: one for comfortable trail riding (something thinner and lighter that will help to prevent abrasions or scratches), and a heavier-duty pad with some quality thicker padding for when it’s time to get rowdy.

 When selecting armor, you want to weigh the level of protection vs comfort factor, considering both range of motion and heat.
 Make sure you wear gear that allows you to move properly on the bike!
 You don’t want to be out there all bundled up or boiling and unable to ride right, and you’ll be far more likely to wear the protective gear if it is comfortable.
 After all, the armor won’t do you any good sitting on a shelf in the garage!